Registration

 I need to log in to the “PJ Web application for submitting supporting documents via the icon available in your ENT (Digital Workspace) and check the validation status of the documents I submitted.

 I check my email regularly.
-The registration office will contact me regarding my supporting documents.
+The admissions office will contact me regarding my supporting documents.

-I need to log back into the “PJ Web” application; the reason for rejection will be indicated.
+I need to log back into the “PJ Web” application; the reason for the rejection will be indicated there.

 I then need to upload a new supporting document and resubmit it via the application.